CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_web_with_python.md

 DOM is the document object model, the model of elements on a webpage. it can be manipulated with javascript by changin element attributes or removing/adding elements
 #### What are events and how/why to use them in Javascript?
+events that occur when the user or the browser manipulates a page. events can be used to make a web page interactive(making it react to specific events)
 #### What is event bubbling/capturing?
 How would you use it?
+Event bubbling and capturing are two ways of event propagation in the DOM, when an event occurs in an element inside another element, and both elements have handles for that event.
+With bubbling, the event is first captured and handled by the innermost element and then propagated to outer elements.
+With capturing, the event is first captured by the outermost element and propagated to the inner elements.

 #### What is JSON and how do we use it?
 JavaScript Object Notation is a data interchange format